Mishu Chowdhury: Career

 Mishu Chowdhury was born in Bogura.
-Her original name is Mst.
-Rokeya Sultana and nickname is Mishu Chowdhury.
+Her original name is Rokeya Sultana and nickname is Mishu Chowdhury.
 After completion of her intermediate examination, she came to Dhaka for higher studies.
-She completed her graduation in Accounting from Eden Mohila College, Dhaka.
-Mishu had started her acting career in Bogra Theatre early in her life.
+She completed her graduation in Accounting from Eden Mohila College, Dhaka, and a second graduation in Mass media & journalism from Stamford University.
+Mishu started her acting career in Bogra Theatre early in her life.
 She acted in 5 plays there, the last one being Nuruldiner Sarajibon (2009).
 She took up stage performance again in 2016 in the play Surgao for Desh Natok.

-Mishu had joined the Bogra district women's cricket team in 2006.
+Mishu joined the Bogra district women's cricket team in 2006.
 As an all-rounder cricketer, she played in Club Cup for Mohammedan Sporting Club, Azad Sporting Club and Indira Road Krira Chokro; District Cup for Bogra district and Division Cup for Sylhet Division.
-In 2012 she had to retire from cricket due to a ligament injury.
+In 2013 she had to retire from cricket due to a ligament injury.
 She also played Open Badminton singles & Doubles tournament.

 While in her cricket career, Mishu starred in a telefilm Shudhu Tumi in 2012.
 Later she took on acting professionally with the film '71 Er Ma Jononi.
-Till now she has acted in 5 films and more than 70 television dramas.
-She has also acted in several television commercials among which is Grameenphone's Sob Kotha Jomaya Rakh directed by Amitabh Reza Chowdhury.
+She has acted in 5 films and more than 70 television dramas.
+She has also acted in several television commercials among which is Grameen phone's Sob Kotha Jomaya Rakh directed by Amitabh Reza Chowdhury.
 She regularly hosts sports programs as well.

-Apart from sports and media, Mishu is also teaching in an English-medium school.
+Besides sports and media, Mishu also teaches in an English-medium school.

-She is writing a book on women's cricket in Bangladesh which is due to be published in February 2022.

-On 29th October 2022, Mishu was one of the four first Bangladeshi woman umpires.
+She wrote a book titled Bangladesher Nari Kriketer Ovijatra on the women cricketers of the country.

-Mishu got the Best Popular Anchor award and an honorific emblem as actress by Business File.
-She was also given Grameenphone 'Balance for Better' inspiration award in 2019.
+Mishu got the Best Popular Anchor award and an honorific emblem as an actress by Business File.
+She was also given the Grameenphone 'Balance for Better' inspiration award in 2019.